 It’s amazing how simple and cheap it is to build your own little corner on the internet.
 I remember the absolutely shitty geocities pages back in the late 90’s.
 All it takes to build a professional, inviting website of your own is a hosting company, a domain name, and a wordpress template.

 I recommend getting started with a Bluehost account for $2.95 a month.
 They are one of the largest hosting options within the blogging space, which means the ecosystem for tutorials and support further down the road is one of the most robust.
-This promo will give you pricing of $2.95/month vs the regular $7.99/month which is a discount to what you will find on the Bluehost site directly: a special promo price for the month of August only for The Money Habit readers.
+This promo specifically for Money Habit readers will give you pricing of $2.95/month vs the regular $7.99/month.
 Bluehost will also register your domain name for you for free, a $10+ value.
 Your hosting service is where you house all the files for your blog, and it is the connection point for users and their servers all across the world to access your site.

 Step 1: Select a Plan